Nested Deep Learning Model Towards A Foundation Model for Brain Signal Data: Abstract

 \section{Abstract}

-Epilepsy affects over 50 million people globally, with EEG/MEG-based spike detection playing a crucial role in diagnosis and treatment.
-Manual spike identification is time-consuming and requires specialized training, limiting the number of professionals available to analyze EEG/MEG data.
-To address this, various algorithmic approaches have been developed.
-However, current methods face challenges in handling varying channel configurations and in identifying the specific channels where spikes originate.
-This paper introduces a novel Nested Deep Learning (NDL) framework designed to overcome these limitations.
+Epilepsy affects around 50 million people globally.
+Electroencephalography (EEG) or Magnetoencephalography (MEG) based spike detection plays a crucial role in diagnosis and treatment.
+Manual spike identification is time-consuming and requires specialized training that further limits the number of qualified professionals.
+To ease the difficulty, various algorithmic approaches have been developed.
+However, the existing methods face challenges in handling varying channel configurations and in identifying the specific channels where the spikes originate.
+A novel Nested Deep Learning (NDL) framework is proposed to overcome these limitations.
 NDL applies a weighted combination of signals across all channels, ensuring adaptability to different channel setups, and allows clinicians to identify key channels more accurately.
-Through theoretical analysis and empirical validation on real EEG/MEG datasets, NDL demonstrates superior accuracy in spike detection and channel localization compared to traditional methods.
-The results show that NDL improves prediction accuracy, supports cross-modality data integration, and can be fine-tuned for various neurophysiological applications.
+Through theoretical analysis and empirical validation on real EEG/MEG datasets, NDL is shown to improve prediction accuracy, achieve channel localization, support cross-modality data integration, and adapt to various neurophysiological applications.